hchyun/EcologyDataScienceProject/README.md

 # EcologyDataScienceProject

-To Download the data run download.py in src.
+To Download the data run download.py in src.\n
-Unzip the data folder.
+Unzip the data folder.\n
-Run the functions in functions.R.
+Run the functions in functions.R.\n
-Run Shared.R
+Run Shared.R\n
 To train the model run Run.R